Signs and Symptoms

 Smooth Philtrum

-When the skin between the base of the nose and the top of the upper lip is flat and smooth without any ridge in the centre of the upper lip.
-It is not a feature that is easily measured although measurements have developed over time, and a diagnosis should occur when the face is neutral (without expression).
+The smooth philtrum is when the skin between the base of the nose and the top of the upper lip is flat and smooth without any ridge in the center of the upper lip.
+It is not a feature that is easily measured although measurements have developed over time, and a diagnosis should occur when […]

 Read more